beyza-durmaz/insiderTest/README.md

-* Insider'ın QA bootcamp projesidir.
+* It is Insider's QA bootcamp project.